Recommendations for a user-centered design strategy

 Power Platform facilitation

-If your workload includes a copilot, you can analyze performance and usage in Copilot Studio: Copilot Analytics provides a comprehensive overview of your copilot's performance.
+If your workload includes an agent, you can analyze performance and usage in Copilot Studio: Copilot Analytics provides a comprehensive overview of your agent's performance.
 It uses AI to identify which topics are having the greatest impact on escalation rate, abandon rate, and resolution rate.
-Tracking conversation engagement rates and outcomes is essential for measuring copilot performance metrics and discovering areas for improvement.
+Tracking conversation engagement rates and outcomes is essential for measuring agent performance metrics and discovering areas for improvement.